EzeOnoky/Project-Base-Learning-11/README.md

 **Note** : Ansible is **Idempotent**.
 Idempotency means that if an ansible playbook is run severally, it only makes the change to the server once unless there is a change in the playbook.

 ### Note
-If you encounter any error which requires you to update the any of the files in Inventory or Playbooks Directory, you have to go through all the process in step 6 before you can run the Ansible playbook again.
+While running the Ansible Playbook, If you encounter any error which requires you to update the any of the files in Inventory or Playbooks Directory, you have to go through all the process in step 6 before you can run the Ansible playbook again.

 # CONGRATULATIONS EZE !
 You have just automated routine tasks using Ansible Configuration Management Tool